passionwarehelp/wedsync/README.md

 - ✅ AuthScreen updated to use new auth system
 - ⏳ Backend needs to be deployed to Render (see deployment guide)
 - ⏳ Environment variable needs backend URL after deployment
+- 🔮 Web dashboard to be built later (will use same backend)

 **Deployment Guides:**
-- See `AUTHENTICATION_SETUP_GUIDE.md` for detailed setup instructions
+- See `AUTHENTICATION_SETUP_GUIDE.md` for detailed setup instructions (includes web dashboard info)
 - See `QUICK_START.md` for quick deployment checklist

 ## ✨ Current Features (Implemented)